Dakota McMahand, M.A.

 Founder & Executive Director

 Dakota is a higher education professional, classical pianist, and a first-generation college graduate.
 She earned her Associate of Arts in Arts & Humanities from El Camino College, Bachelor of Arts in Interdisciplinary Studies with a concentration in Public Administration from California Baptist University and Master of Arts in Education Administration from the University of South Dakota.
-As a South Los Angeles native, Dakota has a heart for cultivating the creative spirit woven within the tapestry of every child, especially in under-resourced areas.
+As a South Los Angeles native, Dakota has a heart for cultivating the creative spirit within every child, especially in under-resourced areas.
 She has over 10 years of education experience as an instructor and administrator.
 During her rare moments of free time, you can find Dakota hunting for vinyl records, practicing tai chi, or exploring new hiking trails.

 Sarah Tanberg, M.S.

 Early Childhood Education Curriculum Specialist & Board Member

 Sarah has worked in the education field for 10 years.
 She has experience working in special education classrooms and working closely with families of children with special needs.
 She has been a lead teacher and mentor in preschool classrooms, utilizing her expertise in pedagogy and developmentally appropriate practices while coaching new teachers.
 Her focus in the classroom has been to provide quality art experiences while fostering the developmental growth of children when they are given the opportunity to create.
 She received her Bachelor of Arts in Italian Language and Literature from the University of Arizona.
 Currently, Sarah is pursuing a Masters of Science degree in Early Childhood Education: Inclusive Education and Curriculum & Instruction at Portland State University.

 Katie Hermalik, B.A.